 10 Foodie-Approved Hacks for Upgrading Ramen

-Ramen is quite arguably the #1 food group when you’re in college.
-Whether you’re late night cramming for an exam and have the munchies or need a quick bite in between classes, it’s guaranteed comfort food and cheap AF.
-In a quest to take it to the next level, we asked a bunch of ramen-loving chefs, food bloggers, and Instagrammers how they spruce it up (in a small-space kitchen or dorm room), so you don’t get bored of the staple noodle soup by the second semester.
+Ramen is guaranteed comfort food and cheap AF, which is why it's selling out in stores during this crisis.
+In a quest to take it to the next level, we asked a bunch of ramen-loving chefs, food bloggers, and Instagrammers how they spruce it up so you don't get bored of the staple noodle soup come the next round of shelter-in-place.